seleniumQuery/seleniumQuery/README.md

 #Supported jQuery Functions

 As seleniumQuery main goals are emulating user actions and "sensing" the pages, currently our intention is to implement functions that read ("sense") the state of the page plus those that manipulate forms.

-By following this principle, functions like `.val()` and `.hasClass()` are among our priorities, whereas `.addClass()` is (very much) not.
+By following the principle above, supporting functions like `.val()` and `.find()` are among our priorities, whereas `.addClass()` and `.attr('attributeName', 'attributeValue')` are not.

+Some functions, specially those that require JavaScript enabled in the browser/driver, take the best-case approach, in the sense that it may or may not work for specific versions of some browsers.
+Adding cross-browser support is among our goals, but keep in mind that user-emulating functions (as stated before) are our priorities and would be fixed first.

 Below you will find the list of current jQuery functions, by category, divided among supported and not supported by seleniumQuery.